zhangjiewen/SwiftSQL/README.md

 <img src="https://github.com/kean/SwiftSQL/workflows/CI/badge.svg">
 </p>

 **SwiftSQL** introduces a Swift API for [SQLite](https://www.sqlite.org/index.html).
 It doesn't have any ORM-like features.
-It maps directly to the SQLite concepts with some affordances to make it great Swift API.
+It maps directly to the SQLite concepts with some affordances to make it great a Swift API.
 It is feature-complete, fully documented and tested.

 <br/>